Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 Each SwingSet machine contains one or more Vats, all talking to a shared Kernel (and *not* directly to each other).
 Most Vats are isolated and can *only* talk to the kernel.
-Vats correspond to userspace processes in a unix system, and the SwingSet kernel is very much like the unix kernel which supports those processes.
+Vats correspond to userspace processes in a Unix system, and the SwingSet kernel is very much like the Unix kernel which supports those processes.

-Vats contain some application-specific code (named "Vat Code"), which corresponds to the unix program written in C or some other language.
+Vats contain some application-specific code (named "Vat Code"), which corresponds to the Unix program written in C or some other language.
 For SwingSet, most Vat Code is in the SES subset of Javascript, using orthogonal persistence, native platform Promises, and making eventual-send calls to local or remote objects with either the `E()` wrapper `p=E(x).foo(args)` or